-The REIT is committed to developing and implementing environmental, social, and governance (ESG) best practices across its portfolio to drive value and returns for Unitholders and tenants.
+The REIT is committed to developing and implementing ESG best practices across its portfolio to drive value and returns for Unitholders and tenants.
 It is one of the REIT's commitments to invest and operate sustainably, with an aim to improve efficiency, reduce operating costs, and future-proof the REIT's buildings by driving innovation and new technologies.
 As part of this commitment the REIT has included a plan to ensure the risks and opportunities posed by climate change and the expected transition to a lower-carbon economy are appropriately understood, benchmarked, and then acted upon.